-- After the Session Fibre Broadband price plan initial contract period (24 month or 12-month price plans), the CPE and any other customer equipment (excluding the ONT) becomes the property of the customer.
-A customer on month-to-month will own the CPE, but will remain liable for CPE cost if he cancels within 6 months.
+- After the Session Fibre Broadband price plan initial contract period (24 month or 12-month price plans), the CPE and any other customer equipment (excluding the ONT) become the property of the customer.
+A customer on a month-to-month will own the CPE.
+The customer will liable for CPE (Router) cost if he cancels within 6 months.

-- A two-year warranty will apply to all customer equipment provided by Session.
+- A Manufacture warranty will apply to all customer equipment provided by Session.